 “It’s modern and appealing,” says his friend Julia Krensing.
 “It’s good they’re replacing them in West Berlin.
 They’re fun, happy people.”

 That charisma is the secret to the success of the little green men.
 They offer an illuminated beacon of hope to anyone depressed at the global march towards uniformity.
 And they work.

 “We’ve decided now that the new figure [from the former east] really is better,” says Manuela Damianakis, a spokeswoman for the Berlin planning authorities, “especially for children.
 From now on, every time a light needs replacing or reaches the end of its natural life anywhere in western Berlin, it will be an Ampelmännchen.”

 Eva Maria Kohrt is happy to see the traffic light man from the east in what was West Berlin: “It’s about time that we became one city.”
 But Peglau thinks his creation could go further.
-“My dream… would be for the Ampelmännchen to be used right across Europe.”
+“My dream… would be for countries to use the Ampelmännchen right across Europe.”

 Do check out my other writing, including Blood Summit – a thriller set in Berlin, home of the Ampelmännchen.